 The flurry of fake news and privacy breaches have taken over the media within the past year, so businesses would be smart to take this into account when building out their social media strategies.
 Users are becoming increasingly skeptical of the content they are seeing from brands via social media.
 Taking the time to build out ads that are personalised, meaningful and un-spam-like will be crucial for 2019.
 Creators should also remember that users value their privacy and are wary of being flooded with ads.
 Updating ad creatives is one way to keep things fresh and avoid ad fatigue.

 Keep an eye out for more exciting news in 2019 as we love staying ahead of the curve.
 Here at BA Creative, that is exactly what we do for our clients and partners alike.
-If you’re interested in learning more about how we can help your business get to the next level contact us here!
+If you’re interested in learning more about how we can help your business get to the next level with our Brisbane digital marketing team, contact us here!